New AI Code Agent for Jupyter Notebooks is now available! Download for free

 How do I dilute 30% vinegar to 5%?

-Set the calculator to 30% source strength, 5% target strength, and enter the final volume you want.
-The tool shows how much concentrate and water to combine and the resulting dilution ratio.
+Set source 30%, target 5%, and enter the final volume.
+The tool shows concentrate and water amounts.

-Can I increase the acidity of vinegar with this tool?
+Can I increase vinegar acidity with this tool?

 Is diluted vinegar safe for cleaning and food use?